Women leaders: How to break the habits holding you back

 If you struggle to claim credit for your achievements, it may cost you throughout your career.
 But the costs will be highest when you’re trying to move to the next level or seeking a new job.
 Speaking up about what you contribute and detailing why you’re qualified does not make you self-centered or self-serving.
 It sends a signal that you’re ready to rise.

-- Reflect on recent tasks and aspects of your work where you avoid or choose not to claim credit; is there a pattern?
+- Reflect on recent tasks and aspects of your work where you avoided or choose not to claim credit;

 - How might you claim credit for your achievements in a way that makes you feel comfortable and empowered?

 - What behaviours can you learn from other women who are skilful at owning their achievements?

 - What have you seen your female team members achieve recently that they have not claimed credit for and how can you encourage them to be comfortable claiming credit?